Graduate Admissions FAQ

 Any admitted student whose approved Psychology faculty research supervisor is not in the clinical core faculty group will need to receive mentorship from an available core Clinical faculty member for the duration of their program.

-We do not admit students who intend to complete only the MA degree.
+For each of our program streams, we do not admit students who intend to complete only the MA degree.
 Our MA and PhD curriculums have been designed intentionally to be completed as a continuous program.
 However, on rare occasions, students may exit after the MA, or may not be recommended to continue to the PhD.

-If you have an undergraduate degree (BA or BSc) in psychology and are interested in completing a PhD, then you should apply to the MA program — provided you meet the stated admissions requirements.
+If you have an undergraduate degree (BA or BSc) in psychology and are interested in completing a PhD, then you should apply to the given MA program — provided you meet the stated admissions requirements.
 If you already have a research-based Master’s degree (MA or MSc) in psychology that is similar to ours in terms of written thesis requirements, graduate-level statistics & research methods, and relevant coursework, with a first class standing (80% or better, using UBC grade scales), then you should apply directly to our PhD program.

 If applying to the Clinical Psychology program stream and you have completed a thesis-based Master’s degree in psychology at a different university, unless the prior Master’s degree is from a CPA or APA accredited clinical psychology program, you are strongly encouraged to apply to our MA program for admissions consideration.
 The time to PhD completion is truncated (i.e., 4 years to complete PhD instead of 6 years) if entering at the clinical MA level and completing the standard MA-PhD course schedule.

-Admission to our PhD program without the aforementioned thesis-based clinical MA or MSc degree is exceptionally rare.
+Admission to our Clinical PhD program without the aforementioned thesis-based Clinical MA or MSc degree is exceptionally rare.
 Such students are at a disadvantage, as they would be required to complete the majority of clinical core coursework and practica from the clinical MA level before beginning PhD coursework.
 Extending PhD completion time (to complete additional courses and practica) can have a significant impact on depth and breadth of training experience and eligibility for/ duration of funding.

 Transfer credit requests at the MA level and/or course exemption requests at the PhD level (as/where may be applicable) are considered on a limited basis only and can be reviewed for eligibility only after an applicant has been admitted.
 Such requests are subject to both the given Psychology graduate program stream’s policies as well as those of the College of Graduate Studies.
-Such requests, if granted, do not typically shorten the length of the given degree program’s duration, and substitute coursework may still be required.
+Such requests, if granted, do not typically shorten the length of the given degree program’s duration, and substitute coursework is typically required.

 Our Psychology graduate programs are rigorous.
 In addition, admission to both of our graduate program streams (Psychological Science and Clinical Psychology) is very competitive.
 The admissions review process is comprehensive, and several factors are considered by the Psychology graduate admissions committee when reviewing and ranking completed applications.
 A number of criteria will lead to an applicant package being top-ranked, including if an applicant has: